noahn84/LinkedList/README.md

 - 2).
 Running within the 'main' method

 # Running from CLI (*recommended)
-- To run in CLI, open the CLI (Ctrl + `) and change directory to LinkedList/src
+- To run in CLI, open the CLI (Windows/macOS/Unix: Ctrl + `) and change directory to LinkedList/src
 - Enter 'java LinkedListApp'

 # Running from 'main' method (*not recommended)